-The word “hunker down” AKA “Bugging-In is originated from the Old Norse term huka, which means to squat, and the German word hocken, which means to crouch down.
+The word “hunker down,” AKA “Bugging-In,” originated from the Old Norse term Huka, which means to squat, and the German word hocken, which means to crouch down.
 The word was first reported in the United Kingdom in the eighteenth century.
-It had been popularized as a word used by President Lyndon Johnson in the 1960s to inform people to stay wherever they are at given times.
+It had been popularized as a word used by President Lyndon Johnson in the 1960s to inform people to stay wherever they were at given times.

 Threats that May Mandate Bugging-In at Home?

-In some instances, a tornado, hurricane, earthquake, or avalanche can force you to stay in one spot because there is no way to get out safely.
-Let’s say that your neighborhood experienced a category 4 or 5 hurricanes or a 7.0 or higher earthquake.
+Sometimes, a tornado, hurricane, earthquake, or avalanche can force you to stay in one spot because there is no way to get out safely.
+Let’s say your neighborhood experienced a category 4 or 5 hurricanes or a 7.0 or higher earthquake.